L4w1i3t/Alter-Ego-AI/README.md

 4. **Initiate Conversation**:
    - Type your message into the query box and press Enter or click “Send Query.”
-   - The assistant processes your query using the selected language model and responds with text and synthesized voice.
+   - The program processes your query using the selected language model and responds with markdown text.

 5. **View Dynamic Responses**:
    - Emotion detection results are displayed.
    - The avatar updates to reflect the emotional tone of the conversation.

-6. **Additional Tools**:
-   The settings panel includes options to manage API keys, voice models, view chat history, and clear conversation memory.

-*Note: Speech recognition is currently disabled and hidden from the UI until fully implemented.*

 ---

 ## Known Issues

-- **Speech Recognition**:
+- **No TTS / Speech Recognition**:
-  Speech recognition functionality is currently disabled.
-Input is text-based only.
+  Voice features have been removed or disabled in this alpha release, as some backend logic is being overhauled.

+- **Windows-Focused**:
+  Limited testing has been done on other platforms.
+Ollama is also somewhat platform-specific; building from source on macOS or Linux requires additional steps not yet fully documented here.

+- **Model Instabilities**:
+  The included model may produce repetitive or incoherent replies, as this is a relatively lightweight model currently used for testing purposes.
+Tweaking or swapping the base model might require advanced steps or a custom build.

-- **Linux Support**:
+- **Memory Mechanisms**:
-  At this time, only a Windows build is officially available as Linux-specific details have not yet been fully resolved.
+  While chat logs persist, short-term or vector-based memory is not fully implemented in this alpha; references to FAISS usage are placeholders left from earlier versions.

 - **Resource Usage**:
   Heavy language models or context windows may strain system resources.
 Future updates will focus on optimizing performance.

 ---

-## Optimizations & Future Improvements
+## Future Plans

-- **Performance Testing & Optimizations**:
-  Further testing is planned to optimize the Python server, language models, and overall UI responsiveness.
-This is a key reason why the current Ollama model is kept relatively lightweight (and quite inaccurate or incoherent).
-Expect improvements in caching, asynchronous processing, and resource management in future updates.
+- **Reintroduce missing features**:
+  Add back TTS and SR logic that minimizes latency.

+- **Extend Memory**:
+  Expand conversation memory with short-term retrieval or vector databases, once the local approach stabilizes.

 - **Enhanced Cross-Platform Support**:
   While the Windows build is primary for now, additional work is planned to refine Linux support, including packaging and system-specific optimizations.

-- **Additional Features**:
-  Upcoming enhancements include robust speech recognition, extended conversation memory, and more refined emotion detection and avatar dynamics.

 ---